jssteinberg/some-makeup/src/routes/style/info/fix.md

 ---
 title: Fix CSS
-set: ["typography", "code"]
+set: ["code"]
 ---

 # Fix CSS

 A “fix” CSS has to start with perhaps **the** rule all elements needs so they can be more safely styled and not cause overflow.
 It makes browsers calculate width and height intuitively by including `border-width` and `padding`.
 Important for many reasons, also for preventing horizontal overflow.

 Another way to implement this would be using the above rule for the root element and changing the above value to `inherit`.
-But inheriting any other box-sizing value can cause cut and overflown content.
+But inheriting any other `box-sizing` value can cause cut and overflown content.

 ```css
 *, ::before, ::after {